mkarp/StoreKISS/Readme.md

 #StoreKISS

-Lightweight wrapper for Apple's StoreKit framework created with KISS concept and love ❤.
+Lightweight wrapper for Apple's StoreKit framework created with KISS and love.

 Only for Non-consumable products now.
 Everything else coming later.